 Richard Michael Daley (b.
 1942- ) was Chicago's longest serving mayor, holding the office from 1989 to 2011.
 This collection holds correspondence, memoranda, news releases, newspaper clippings, speeches, reports, photographs, audiovisual recordings, digital media, artifacts and ephemera.The bulk of the collection dates from Daley's tenure as mayor.

 William D. "Bill" Daley (b.
 1948- ) served in several positions the United States federal government.
 Examples were his stints as Secretary of Commerce (1997-2000) and President Barack Obama's chief of staff.
 Member of the prominent Chicago Daley family, he is the son of Mayor Richard J. Daley and brother of Mayor Richard M. Daley.
 This collection contains records, correspondence, photographs, speeches, newspaper clippings, and other materials related to William M. Daley's career as Secretary of Commerce from 1997 to 2000, the 2000 United States Presidential election, and the Daley family from 1948 to 2000.

-Archival Collections held at UIC can be viewed in the Special Collections and University Archives, reading rooms on the third floor of Richard J. Daley Library, or the third floor of the Health Sciences Library.
+Archival Collections held at UIC can be viewed in the Special Collections and University Archives, reading rooms on the third floor of Richard J. Daley Library, or the third floor of the Library of the Health Sciences-Chicago.
 The exact location depends on which collection you wish to look at.